pydicom/pynetdicom/docs/apps/echoscu.rst

     E: No accepted presentation contexts
     user@host:

-When the Association request is rejected by the SCP (in this case because the called AE title wasn't recognised):
+When the association request is rejected by the SCP (in this case because the called AE title wasn't recognised):

 .. code-block:: text